Sabercat-Robotics-4146-FRC/2023CompetitionRobot/README.md

   <img src="/img/DrivetrainSubsystem.jpg" width="450" title="hover text">
 </p>

 The most fundamental aspect of our drive code is our swerve odometry, which keeps track of the robot's pose over time.
 Pose includes both the robot's translational and angular velocities.
 The gyroscope (Pigeon 2.0) collects data about the robot's angular velocity.
-By integrating this data with respect to time, the SwerveOdometry class onverts the robot's angular velocity into the robot's total change in angular heading.
+By integrating this data with respect to time, the SwerveOdometry class converts the robot's angular velocity into the robot's total change in angular heading.
 Given an initial position, we now know the robot's heading.
 SwerveOdometry then makes use of SwerveKinematics (which profiles the robot's drive motion) to then give velocity data.
 The end result is knowledge of the robot's translational and rotational velocity, aka pose!

 The beauty of our drive code comes from the DriveSignal, an object which stores data on the robot's desired pose.
 Drive commands update the DriveSignal with the desired translational and angular velocities.
 By storing this data in a separate public object, it can be accessed instantaneously by updateModules() and updated instantaneously by drive() without interference.
 If we are following a trajectory (as in autonomous), we also update the DriveSignal periodically using SwerveOdometry data on the robot's position.
 It's all coming together...